sekayasin/3Fs/README.md

 ## Project Progress managed with PivotalTracker
 You can check on the project progress board <a href="https://www.pivotaltracker.com/n/projects/2195804">here</a>

-## 3Fs API
+## 3Fs API v1
-3Fs API is hosted on Heroku <a href="https://sekayasin-3fs-api.herokuapp.com/">here</a>
+3Fs API v1 is hosted on Heroku <a href="https://sekayasin-3fs-api.herokuapp.com/">here</a>

+## 3Fs API v2
+3Fs API v2 is hosted on Heroku [here](https://id.heroku.com/login)

 The 3Fs API will serve two parties, the 3fs client(customer) and the administrator (admin).\
 The client will use the api to place an order, query his/her latest orders, and also query a specific order.\
 The Admin will use the api to update client's status order, update menu available at 3fs, query available orders,\
 specfic order, remove completed orders.

-The table shows the api endpoints
+The table below shows the 3Fs api v1 endpoints

 | Endpoint | User | Functionality |
 | --- | --- | --- |